-Step 1) Before installing the Small Volume Horizontal Chamber first clean the windows of the LISST-100.
-It will also be necessary to remove the endcap ring and standoffs on the optics endcap.
+Step 1) Before installing the Small Volume Horizontal Chamber first clean the windows of the LISST-100X.
+On older versions of the LISST-100X it will also be necessary to remove the endcap ring and standoffs on the optics endcap.
 Remove the three screws on the ring and then unscrew the standoffs.
 Remove the Spacer and push the Slider into toward the center of the chamber.
-The Mixing bar can be left in the chamber or removed.

-Step 2) Carefully insert the Chamber into the optical path of the LISST-100.
+Step 2) Carefully insert the Chamber into the optical path of the LISST-100X.
 Be careful not to touch the orings to either glass windows.
 The Slider should mate to the cone shape of the transmit optics.
 By reaching in from the top of the chamber push the Slider out until the chamber is up against the optics endcap.
 The o-ring in the slider should just be starting to engage with the wall of the chamber.
 It may be necessary to press on the top, bottom and sides of the Slider to get it to slide out with out binding.

-3) Once the slider is positioned such that the o-ring is engaging in the wall of the chamber the Spacer can be inserted between the outside wall of the chamber and the lip of the Slider.
+Step 3) Once the slider is positioned such that the O-ring is engaging in the wall of the chamber the Spacer can be inserted between the outside wall of the chamber and the lip of the Slider.
 The tapered side of the spacer should go against the Slider lip.
 This will cause compression of the o-rings and seal the chamber.

 Step 4) The chamber can now be filled with clean water.
 It is highly recommended to do a background scatterfile after assembly to make sure that the windows are still clean.
-It is NOT necessary to have water around the chamber as with previous designs.
+It is NOT necessary to have water around the chamber; only IN the chamber.